Arbitrage theory in a market of stochastic dimension: Market with continuous, positive price process

-As described in \cite[Section 2.3.3]{KK2}, the (supermartingale) num\'eraire portfolio in a market of fixed dimension has the relative log-optimal property, which is related to the maximization of expected logarithmic utility of the wealth process.
+Furthermore, as described in Section 2.3.3 of \cite{KK2}, the (supermartingale) num\'eraire portfolio (in a market of fixed dimension) has the relative log-optimality, which is related to the maximization of expected logarithmic utility of the wealth process.
 We generalize this result in our setting of market with a changing number of assets.

-\begin{defn} [Relative log-optimal portfolio] A portfolio $\rho \in \mathcal{L}_0(R)$ is called \textit{relatively log-optimal portfolio}, if
+\begin{defn} [Relative log-optimal portfolio] A portfolio $\rho \in \mathcal{L}(R)$ is called \textit{relatively log-optimal portfolio}, if

-hold for every stopping time $\tau$ and every portfolio $\pi \in \mathcal{L}_0(R)$. \end{defn}
+hold for every stopping time $\tau$ and every portfolio $\pi \in \mathcal{L}(R)$. \end{defn}